 - Text: Chemistry: A Molecular Approach (ISBN 9780137831999), Tro, 6th ed.
 Pearson, 2022 - Mastering: To access the Reading Assignments/Dynamic Study Modules/Online Homework.
 This is included with the purchase of the main textbook.
-A separate registration document/instruction will be provided on Brightspace. - Scientific Calculator with exponents, powers, and logarithms (graphing calculators are permitted). - Spare batteries for your calculator and response pad. - Brightspace account is where all announcements, policies, and information will be posted.
+A separate registration document/instruction will be provided on Brightspace. - Scientific Calculator with exponents, powers, and logarithms (graphing calculators are permitted). - Brightspace account is where all announcements, policies, and information will be posted.
 For help accessing Brightspace click Help and Support at the site. - Respondus Lockdown Browser for online exams. - Stony Brook Email Account accessible at stonybrook.edu/mycloud.
-For help with Google Apps for Education see http://it.stonybrook.edu/help/kb/logging-in-to-google-apps-for-education
+For help with Google Apps for Education see http://it.stonybrook.edu/help/kb/logging-in-to-google-apps-for-education - •